QuentinRa/blog.quentinra.dev/README.md

 ```

 If you choose ``info``, then create in
-``/info/`` folder named `course-name`.
+``/info/`` a folder named `course-name`.
 Then create
 a file ``index.md`` that will be used as the entry
 point for your course.
+You may check the others files if you wondering
+how you should write yours.

 If you want to edit a course, simply edit the ``.md``
 file.
-You may check the others files if you wondering
-how you should do it.

 ## TODO List